 The Chassis feels durable and is made to last.
 The screen also is bright enough and comes with an anti-glare finish, so you won’t have to be worried about glare.

 The 11th Gen Intel Core i5-1135G7 processor and 6MB cache support turbo boost technology up to 3.6Ghz.
-We feel that 8GB of DDR4 Ram is sufficient, but you get an extra slot in case you plan to add more later on.
+We feel that 8GB of DDR4 Ram is sufficient, but you get an extra slot if you plan to add more later.

-The graphic card is a decent powered Intel Iris Xe Graphics, which can easily play light casual to medium games with ease.
+The graphic card is a decent powered Intel Iris Xe Graphics, easily playing light casual to medium games.

 For storage, you get a 512GB SSD, which is fast and can boot the machine in less than 4 seconds.
 It is more than enough if you plan only to do programming.
-We’ll suggest you pick an external hard disk for added storage if you plan to game as well.
+We suggest you pick an external hard disk for added storage if you plan to game.

 Just like the HP 15, this one also has a full-sized keyboard.
-However, the edge here is that it is backlit, making it better for coding in darker places where keys can be a bit difficult to be found.
+However, the edge here is that it is backlit, making it better for coding in darker places where keys can be difficult to find.